Supporting imagery

 - 16 KB of Palette RAM: Stores the palettes of colours used by the graphics.
 This block is also tasked with sending pixel colours to the Video DAC.

 - 64 KB of ‘L0 ROM’: It so happens the VDC can shrink sprites.
-To carry out this, the ‘L0 ROM’ stores lookup tables that tell the VDC which scan lines to render based on the zoom value requested.
+To achieve this, the ‘L0 ROM’ stores lookup tables that tell the VDC which scan lines to render based on the zoom value requested.
 [9].

-The respective board in the game cartridge is referred to as CHA Board and fits the following:
+The corresponding board in the game cartridge is referred to as CHA Board and fits the following:

-- Multiple C ROM chips: Stores tiles for the Sprite Layer.
+- Multiple C ROM chips: Store tiles for the Sprite Layer.

 - An S ROM: Stores tiles for the ‘Fix’ Layer (I explain this layer in the next section).